Ishq Zahe Naseeb: Plot

-Jehangir chooses to take revenge by attempting to throw acid on Gohar's face but fails.
+Jahangir chooses to take revenge for the breakup by throwing acid on Gohar's face, but he fails to cause damage.
 He is jailed but is later released on bail.

-Meanwhile, Kashif secures a good position in Sameer's rival company, "Jabbar Group of Companies", and starts earning well.
-His boss Donia is confined to a wheelchair and is bitter because her fiancé left her in the past.
-Kashif slowly helps her mend her trust and bring back her liveliness, and she is able to walk again.
-Their relationship blossoms, as does Sameer and Gohar's.
+Meanwhile, Kashif secures a good position in Sameer's top rival company, "Jabbar Group of Companies", and starts earning well.
+His boss Duniya is a wheelchair user and is a bitter person due to past experiences.
+Kashif slowly helps her mend her trust and bring back her liveliness, and with this newfound willpower, she is able to walk again.
+Their relationship blossoms, as does Sameer and Gohars.

 Sabiha, fearing that Gohar is trying to trap Sameer, fires her as governess.
-In retaliation, Sameer gives her a position in his office, to work on an upcoming project with Donia's company.
+In retaliation, Sameer gives her a position in his office to work on an upcoming project with Duniya's company.
 A subsequent meeting between the two companies leads to Gohar meeting Kashif after a long time.
-But neither of them speak about their failed attempt to marry each other, making themselves believe that they betrayed each other.
+But neither of them speak about their failed attempt to marry each other.

-Sabiha learns that Gohar is working at Sameer's office and arrives to humiliate and demean her, hoping she will leave.
-In an attempt to save her respect, Sameer announces his engagement to Gohar, silencing his mother.
+Sabiha learns that Gohar is working at Sameer's office and arrives.
+She humiliates and demeans Gohar, hoping she will quit and leave.
+In an attempt to save Gohar's respect, Sameer announces his engagement to Gohar, silencing his mother.
 Later, during a dinner, he tells Gohar that he truly likes her and formally proposes to her.
-Gohar, on seeing Kashif, accepts the proposal.
-This is witnessed by Kashif and Donia who also happen to be there.
+Gohar accepts the proposal, after seeing Kashif behind Sameer.
+This is witnessed by Kashif and Duniya who happened to be there.
 Sameer comes to Gohar's house with his proposal, and on her family's acceptance, gets engaged to her.
-On the other hand, the same day, Kashif gets engaged to Donia.
+On the other hand, the same day, Kashif gets engaged to Duniya.

-Saleem meets secretly with Sameer and gives him a list of materialistic things he wants under the pretence that it's for Gohar’s security, in exchange for Gohar’s wedding with him.
-Sameer agrees on the condition that after the wedding, Saleem and his family should maintain no contact with Gohar.
-The reason Sameer showed was that his mother's quite class conscious, and he and Gohar have a huge difference in status, so he didn't want to have problems regarding.
-Saleem agrees reluctantly.
+Saleem meets secretly with Sameer and gives him a list of materialistic things he wants under the pretense that it's for Gohar’s security, in exchange for Gohar’s wedding with him.
+Sameer agrees on the condition that after the wedding, Saleem and his family should maintain no contact with Gohar whatsoever, stating that the reason Sameer was his mother being class-conscious, and he and Gohar have a difference in status, so he didn't want to have problems regarding it.
+Saleem reluctantly agrees.